Do I need a Eurail or an Interrail pass?

 What can be used as proof of residence?

 If you're living in Europe and want to travel with an Interrail pass instead, you need to prove your residence with official government-issued residency papers.
 This must be a document that clearly shows that you are a resident of the country you live in (e.g. a residence card).
 Documents such as bills, rental contracts or bank statements cannot be used.
 Working visas and/or travel visas can also not be used as proof of residency.
 The residency field of a passport can also not be used as proof of residence.

 Eurail and Interrail pass holders can travel together, but keep in mind that the Interrail Global Pass is valid in more countries than the Eurail Global Pass.

-You may use a Eurail pass if you have been living in one of the countries listed below for longer than 6 months (counted on the first day you start using a pass).
+You may use a Eurail pass if you are a citizen of one of the countries listed below: